I’m non-resident landlord. Are there any special requirements for me?

 You will have a filing requirement if you are in receipt of any non PAYE income.
-In addition, you must file an Irish tax return if you are self-employed, chargeable person, open a foreign bank account, buy/ sell shares, invest in an off-shore fund, make a capital gain from the sale of an asset, receive rental income or you have other sources of income different from your employment income.
+In addition, you must file an Irish tax return if you are self-employed, receive rental income or you have other sources of income different from your employment income.
 How much you earn and from what sources will determine if you have to file a Form 11, Form 11E or Form 12.

 Who should file a Form 11 tax return?

-Company Directors who own more than 15% of a company will have to file a Form 11 even if the majority of their income comes from the PAYE system.
+Company Directors who own more than 15% of a company (i.e. proprietary directors) will have to file a Form 11, even if the majority of their income comes from the PAYE system.
 You will also be regarded as a chargeable person if you open a foreign bank account, acquire a foreign life policy or a material interest in an offshore fund or exercise share options.

 When is deadline for filing a Form 11 with Revenue?